Few trees, great fame

 Madagascar (Bradt Travel Guide)

 A new, thoroughly updated 12th edition of Bradt’s Madagascar, the leading and most comprehensive guide to this unique island nation, written by Hilary Bradt, who first visited in 1976 and has returned roughly 35 times, and Daniel Austin, who has visited 12 times and continues to travel there annually.
-Bradt’s Madagascar is by far the most thorough guide to the country in English and includes contributions from over 50 experts in a book which has been the most authoritative guide to the country for three decades.
+Bradt’s Madagascar is by far the most thorough guide to the country in English and includes contributions from over 50 experts in a book that has been the most authoritative guide to the country for three decades.